- Inspect your toboggan to ensure it’s in good condition.

 - Ensure the hill is away from roads, rivers or railroads and that there is plenty of room to stop at the bottom of the hill.

-- Many tobogganing injuries are cold-related, such as frostbite and hypothermia.
-Heat loss is particularly significant in children under age three because their heads account for a larger proportion of their overall body size.
+- Heat loss is particularly significant in children under age three because their heads account for a larger proportion of their overall body size.
 Children should be dressed warmly in layers.

 - After tobogganing, children should get out of wet clothes and boots quickly to prevent frostbite.